ilinca-mazureac/MCB_Senior_Thesis/README.md

+*MCB Senior Thesis*

 This repository contains the data and code used for my MCB senior thesis.
+The "bYS_raw_data_wrangling" document contains the code used for wrangling and combining datasets from many individual B. subtilis cells.
+Due to the high number of individual datasets that were used (48 different datasets), these datasets are not posted here but are instead available by request.
+The "bYS_full" csv contains the final wrangled dataset.
+The "bYS_data_visualization" document contains the code for data analysis (p-value calculations) and data visualization (density plots and boxplots).